Freelance Journalist, Author, Blogger & Podcaster specialising in gaming and technology.

-I have a varied set of skills that are mostly self-taught and below are a few highlights.
+I have a varied and wide selection of skills and below are a few highlights.
 Clicking the titles will take you to a full example:

 - Promotional DVDs